GarstDev/ads_thesis_2025/README.md

+# Evaluating Hospital Action Plans Using GPT-4
-This repository contains the notebook used for the analytical work presented in my thesis, focusing on the evaluation of the GPT model performance and consistency.
+This repository contains the notebook used for the analytical work presented in my thesis for Applied Data Science, focusing on the evaluation of the GPT model performance and consistency.

 ## Key Analyses Performed
 This notebook conducts the following analyses:
 1. Cohen's Kappa Agreement
 2. ROUGE evaluation
 3. Semantic Similarity (BERTScore)

+## Code
+The '.ipynb' file contains all the python scripts used during this thesis project.
+To ensure that everything runs correctly, the scripts should be run sequentially starting from the first cell.

 ## Data Requirements
 To run the analysis in this notebook, you will need two primary datasets, provided as CSV files.
 Ensure that all CSV files are encoded in 'UTF-8,' use a ';' as separator, and fields containing commas are enclosed in double quotes.